 Chapter 2 Methodology

-To answer the question(s) reserved for chapter 2, I will take tree ring cores from the same trees used in chapter 1 as well as others (such as a nearby site with an elevation of 2,130 ft) to obtain a longer-term look into water use and stress among these trees, which—when paired with climate data at the area—can give key insights into heat wave responses.
+To expand the time period covered in my analyses, I will collect tree cores from the same trees used in chapter 1 as well as others (such as a nearby site with an elevation of 2,130 ft) to obtain a longer-term look into water use and stress among these trees, which—when paired with climate data at the area—can give key insights into prior heat wave responses (not just the June 2021 Heat Dome event).
 Inspired by similar methodologies found in the literature (e.g., Acosta-Hernández et al., 2020).
 I will aim to take 2 cores from 15 individual trees of each species for a total of 60 cores per site.
 For each cored tree, I will also record characteristics such as dbh, tree height, elevation.
 If time allows, it will also be helpful to measure stand-level characteristics such as stand density to try and understand shade levels and site competition.
 Each core will be collected on-site then returned to OSU for drying, mounting, sanding, and eventually ring counting.
-Because latewood is added during the summer months—when heat waves are more likely to occur—latewood ring width will be especially valuable.
-Similarly to Chapter 1, Primet will provide the data necessary for analysis.
+Because latewood is added during the summer months—when heat waves are more likely to occur—latewood ring width will be especially valuable, as tree growth often ceases during heat waves and affects the thickness and even occurrence of latewood.
+Similarly to Chapter 1, Primet and the Discovery Tree will provide the meteorological data necessary for analysis.